darcien/blog/content/p/airgradient/index.md

 So the sensors might be just starting and simply haven't picked up and sent any data yet.

-Now we have the sensors ready to send data, it's time to setup the recieving part!
+Now we have the sensors ready to send data, it's time to setup the receiving part!

 ### Setting up Home Assistant container